PdM built into modern aircraft

 Obama adviser says more training needed to advance U.S. manufacturing

 Training operators and maintenance staff with 3D visualization

-Read the full story on zdnet.com.
+Read and listen to the full story on nebraskaradionetwork.com.

 U.S. manufacturing sector’s woes pose wider dangers

 Manufacturing excellence through pizza and continuous improvement